UCI-CubeSat/UCI-CubeSat-Server/README.md

 ## Connecting to our SQL Database

-`brew install postgresql`
+`brew install postgresql` for macOS

-`pip install psycopg2`
+`choco install postgresql` for Windows

-A free SQL database was created on [elephantSQL](https://www.elephantsql.com/)
+A free SQL database instance was created on [elephantSQL](https://www.elephantsql.com/)

-Connection Information using [DataGrip](https://www.jetbrains.com/datagrip/) , can also work with other SQL database editor
+Connection Information using [DataGrip](https://www.jetbrains.com/datagrip/)

 ```
 Driver: PostgreSQL